 Difficulty: Normal route – According to Norwegian standards Romsdalseggen Ridge hike is RED, which means CHALLENGING.
 I’ve even seen some Norwegian websites stating, that it’s Expert effort level.
 Personally, I didn’t find it that challenging, but I am used to hiking and climbing in the mountains.
 The hike does include some exposed sections and requires some gentle climbing/scrambling.

-The easier route through Høgnosa – marked blue, but you start and end on a red trail.
+The easier route through Høgnosa – is marked blue, but you start and end on a red trail.
 This route avoids some of the steepest sections.

 Routes: You can choose between Alternative 1 Normalruta (including the steep sections) or Alternative 2 Romsdalseggen via Høgnosa (avoiding one part of steep sections).

 Starting point: The hike starts from the car park in Vengedalen (Venjesdalsetra, coordinates: 62.5365970856681, 7.826299155814124, elevation 380 m).